yhdeng-ryan/rsp_hololen_pnp_main/README.md

 2. Turn on Hololens, choose all APP's and click `Holo Ros Comm`.

 3. Launch `main.launch.xml` and you will see Rviz open up with the UR5 and gripper models loaded.
-Another command window will show, this will be the control interface following steps.
+Another command window will show, this will be the control termianl for the following steps.
 ```
 source install/setup.bash
 ros2 launch main main.launch.xml